mlswg/mls-architecture/draft-ietf-mls-architecture.md

 In general, we do not consider DoS resistance to be the responsibility of the protocol.
-However, it should not be possible for anyone aside from the Delivery Service to perform a trivial DoS attack from which it is hard to recover.
+However, it should not be possible for anyone aside from the DS to perform a trivial DoS attack from which it is hard to recover.
 This can be achieved through the secure transport layer.

 In the centralized setting, DoS protection can typically be performed by using tickets or cookies which identify users to a service for a certain number of connections.
-Such a system helps in preventing anonymous clients from sending arbitrary numbers of group operation messages to the Delivery Service or the MLS clients.
+Such a system helps in preventing anonymous clients from sending arbitrary numbers of group operation messages to the DS or the MLS clients.

 > **Recommendation:** Use credentials uncorrelated with specific users to help